 The tragic fatal sudden acceleration crash that focused national attention on the sticky gas pedal issue involved California Highway Patrol Officer Mark Saylor and three family members.
 The horrific crash that ended in a fiery inferno was captured in a panicked 911 call when a family member described the unintended acceleration of a Lexus to over 125 miles per hour.
 The driver lost control at the high rate of speed, which caused the death of all four occupants when the vehicle crashed.
 Toyota subsequently settled the legal claim brought by surviving family members for an undisclosed settlement amount.

 The Saylor tragedy focused national attention on the sticky accelerator pedal issue prompting other reports of sudden unintended acceleration and accidents caused by the vehicle malfunction.
 In the aftermath of the fatal crash, Toyota eventually recalled millions of vehicles, resulting in one of the largest vehicle recalls in history.
 Toyota officials initially released reassuring statements indicating the problem was rectified by a recall of faulty floor mats that trapped and engaged the accelerator pedal.
-However, the Justice Department settlement was based in part on evidence that Toyota knew vehicles not included in early recalls had similar floor mat problems and that the company withheld information about sticky gas pedals constituting a separate cause of unintended acceleration.
-According to sudden accelerator lawsuits, the automaker received reports and evidence of the sticky gas pedal issue about the time of the Saylor crash, but the company tried to quickly modify new potentially affected vehicles rather than disclose the reports to federal regulators as required by law.Defective Gas Pedal Lawsuits Resulting in Settlements and Judgments
+However, the Justice Department settlement was based partly on evidence that Toyota knew vehicles not included in early recalls had similar floor mat problems and that the company withheld information about sticky gas pedals constituting a separate cause of unintended acceleration.
+According to sudden accelerator lawsuits, the automaker received reports and evidence of the sticky gas pedal issue about the Saylor crash.
+Still, the company tried to quickly modify new potentially affected vehicles rather than disclose the reports to federal regulators as required by law.Defective Gas Pedal Lawsuits Resulting in Settlements and Judgments